craftcms/docs/docs/.artifacts/cms/5.x/users.md

 | [lastLoginDate](#lastlogindate)             | Narrows the query results based on the users’ last login dates.
 | [lastName](#lastname)                       | Narrows the query results based on the users’ last names.
 | [limit](#limit)                             | Determines the number of users that should be returned.
+| [notRelatedTo](#notrelatedto)               | Narrows the query results to only users that are not related to certain other elements.
 | [offset](#offset)                           | Determines how many users should be skipped in the results.
 | [orderBy](#orderby)                         | Determines the order that the users should be returned in.
 (If empty, defaults to `username ASC`.)
 | [preferSites](#prefersites)                 | If [unique()](https://docs.craftcms.com/api/v5/craft-elements-db-elementquery.html#method-unique) is set, this determines which site should be selected when querying multi-site elements.